 BUFFALO – Minnesota Wild winger Jason Pominville thought for a moment, scanned his mind for some names.
 The former Sabres captain came up with two.

-“Uh, like, Foligno, Ennis,” Pominville said this Thursday prior to the Wild’s 4-0 win inside KeyBank Center.
+“Uh, like, Foligno, Ennis,” Pominville said Thursday prior to the Wild’s 4-0 win inside KeyBank Center.
 “Umm, that might be it.”

 “There’s not a lot of guys left,” Pominville said.